SueBee21/easy-readme/README.md

 # easy-readme

   ## Description

-  This project is a command-line application that dynamically generates a README file.
-This application with reduce the time necessary for developers to create a good README and containts everything needed for a professional README file.
+This project creates a readme dynamically in the command line.

-  ## Table of Contents (Optional)
+  ## Table of Contents

   * [Installation](#installation)
   * [Usage](#usage)